 - pros

-New York Life earns a MoneyGeek score of 4 out of 5, driven by competitive rates, strong customer experience ratings and solid coverage options.
-It's one of the largest mutual life insurers in the U.S., backed by AM Best's highest financial strength rating (A++), indicating the ability to meet ongoing insurance obligations to policyholders.
+New York Life earns a MoneyGeek score of 4 out of 5, driven by competitive rates at higher coverage levels, strong financial stability and a wide range of permanent policy options.
+It's one of the largest mutual life insurers in the U.S., backed by AM Best's highest financial strength rating (A++), and it posts an NAIC complaint index of 0.29, well below the industry average of 1.00.

 - J.D.
 Power: 656 (8th)